holtrop/propane/doc/user_guide.md

 #### AST Node Fields

+All AST nodes have a `position` field specifying the text position of the beginning of the matched token or rule, and an `end_position` field specifying the text position of the end of the matched token or rule.
+Each of these fields are instances of the `p_position_t` structure.

+A `Token` node will always have a valid `position` and `end_position`.
+A rule node may not have valid positions if the rule allows for an empty match.
+In this case the `position` structure should be checked for validity before using it.
+For C targets this can be accomplished with
+`if (p_position_valid(node->position))` and for D targets this can be accomplished with `if (node.position.valid)`.

-A `Token` node has two fields:
+A `Token` node has the following additional fields:

   * `token` which specifies which token was parsed (one of `TOKEN_*`)
   * `pvalue` which specifies the parser value for the token.
 If a lexer user code block assigned to `$$`, the assigned value will be stored here.

-The other generated AST node structures have fields generated based on the right hand side components specified for all rules of a given name.
+AST node structures for rules contain generated fields based on the right hand side components specified for all rules of a given name.

 In this example: